MatthewDada/100DaysOfCode/README.md

 ### I am also using this medium to learn how to use git, github, and vs-code.

 #### Nothing too serious.

+#### Day 9 missing--it was basically a day to learn about debugging and how to improve codes.